eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-29_geometry-of-tokyo-a-collection-of-shapes-and-light-and-shadows-from-my-trip.md

 ---
-title: "Geometry of Tokyo - a collection of shapes and light and shadows from my trip"
+title: 'Geometry of Tokyo - a collection of shapes and light and shadows from my trip'
 permlink: geometry-of-tokyo-a-collection-of-shapes-and-light-and-shadows-from-my-trip
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-07-29 07:59:12
 categories:
 - photography